Want to increase farm sales? Follow our simple marketing framework.

 • Website content: Use text, photos, and videos to connect with potential customers, build trust, and help them see that your product is exactly what they need.

 • Website design: A professional, orderly design builds confidence.
 Photos support authenticity and help you connect on a personal level.
-The website needs to looks good and work well on mobile, because typically more than half of visitors will be using a mobile device,
+The website needs to looks good and work well on mobile, because typically more than half of visitors will be using a mobile device.

 • Overall shopping experience: Make it very easy for customers to shop and to quickly understand options and fulfillment expectations — but be careful explaining how it works.
 Nothing scares a customer off faster than a complex explanation of how shopping works.
 (Consider that the Amazon home page has not featured an explanation of how online shopping works since the late 90s.)
 Make it easy to sign up for emails, and offer a good reason to do so.

 Think about it this way: every ad dollar you spend will go further if you increase your website’s conversion rate.
+So rushing ahead to work on marketing before building a solid website means wasting money.

 Email & SMS